AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/adobe-commerce-crons-are-disabled-without-any-intervention.md

 ## Issue

-Your crons are disabled after deployment.
+Your [!DNL crons] are disabled after deployment.

 <u>Steps to reproduce</u>: